akn-cybersec/bin-exp-journey/Buffer Overflow 2/readme.md

 ## Challenge Description

 A 32-bit buffer overflow where the win function requires two specific arguments.
 Unlike 64-bit where arguments are passed in registers, 32-bit programs expect arguments on the stack **after** the return address.
 A suggestion: For buffer overflow especially with partial relro, the best tool is: ```nm <binary> | grep <funtion>``` to get the address of funtion, and then overwrite.
+It looks good to me and I always use it cuz it's easy to use and fast.

 ## Vulnerability